-With the new year already here, I’ve been brainstorming ways to get organized for 2018.
+With the new year already here, I’ve been brainstorming ways to get organized.
 And after a quick trip to the craft store, I came up with a wall hooks idea to give my jackets, bags, scarves, etc a much-needed place to hang on the wall.

 When these DIY wall hooks are not in use, they just look like cool geometric shapes, blending in with any decor as a wall art installation.
 But when you need ’em, they’re there – functioning as any other wall hook would.
 And they’re so easy to make with just a few supplies too!
 Click through for the tutorial.

 FYI – I originally created this DIY project for Domino and am sharing it here, with permission.

 - double ended screws